A Stitch-in-Time Saves Soil

 I never met my great-grandmother, but know that one of her favorite sayings was “A stitch-in-time, saves nine.”
-And, this folk wisdom embodies a valuable lesson for every land manager: a little early, preventative maintenance can eliminate the need for a much larger repair job after that missing ‘stitch’ becomes a larger rip or hole.
+And this folk wisdom embodies a valuable lesson for every land manager using conservation reserves.
+Because, a little early, preventative maintenance can eliminate the need for a much larger repair job after that missing ‘stitch’ becomes a larger rip or hole.

-Maintenance is every bit as important to integrity and functionality of shelterbelts, riparian and other conservation reserves as is their placement and establishment.
+Maintenance is every bit as important to integrity and functionality of shelterbelts, riparian and other conservation reserves.
+It is as important as their placement and establishment.
 Or as aptly put in another aphorism: a chain is only as strong as it’s weakest link.

 When faced with the full onslaught of natural forces, there is little to nothing you can do.
 A mature, deep rooted tree, is still no match for a tornado or hurricane-force wind.
 Likewise, the full-force flow of high-volume, fast-moving water can strip bare any riparian zone.

 But outside and at the edges of these extremes are zones that are able to remain intact and functional if they are properly structured and managed.
-And not only will a conservation planting or reserve stand up to considerable stress, they also function to reduce the extremes experienced downstream or leeward.
-Trees and shrubs along riparian areas will slow water flow and absorb some of the turbulent energy in a raging torrent.
-Likewise, trees and shrubs in shelterbelts and conservation reserves bend and sway in the wind, absorbing energy from the airflow and deflecting the main force of strong winds away from sensitive areas.
+A conservation planting or reserve can stand up to considerable stress.
+And they also function to reduce the extremes experienced downstream or leeward.
+Trees and shrubs along riparian areas will slow water flow.
+And this ‘absorbs’ some of the turbulent energy in a raging torrent.
+Likewise, trees and shrubs in shelterbelts and conservation reserves bend and sway in the wind.
+This removes energy from the airflow and deflects the main force of strong winds away from sensitive areas.

-Shelterbelts and conservation reserves established specifically for sheltering against the effects of wind, also require maintenance of the overall density of planting through pruning and/or thinning to achieve the optimal range for buffering (in the range of 50 to 70 %).
+Shelterbelts and conservation reserves established specifically for sheltering against the effects of wind, also require maintenance of the overall density.
+This is done through pruning or thinning to achieve the optimal range for buffering.
+Normally in the range of 50 to 70 %.
 Not dense enough, and a shelterbelt does not present enough of a barrier to the wind.
-Too dense, and they effectively become a solid barrier, creating a back flow of air when wind forces against it, over which the main air stream can lift, picking up speed and energy, and thus compounding the erosion potential.
+Too dense, and they effectively become a solid barrier.
+A solid barries causes a back flow of air when wind forces against it, over which the main air stream can lift.
+The air then picks up speed and energy, and compounds the erosion potential.

-Routine inspection and corrective maintenance to identify and restore vulnerable areas in your conservation plantings, shelterbelts and riparian zones can be that ‘stitch-in-time’ to save soil and eliminate the need for a much larger restoration effort.
+Conduct routine inspection and corrective maintenance to identify and restore vulnerable areas in your conservation plantings, shelterbelts and riparian zones.
+It can be that ‘stitch-in-time’ to save soil and eliminate the need for a much larger restoration effort.